-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 - the group companies must jointly own or operate property that is or was used by the business; and/or

-- one or more of the group entities must own particular property that was used by any or all group companies in connection with its business operations.
+- one or more of the group entities must own particular property that was used by any or all group companies in connection with their business operations.

 If a voluntary pooling determination is made, the act specifies certain consequences, in that each group entity is taken to be jointly and severally liable for each debt payable and intercompany claims become extinguished.
 Per Section 571(9) of the act, any debts payable to a secured creditor by a group entity or entities are excluded from this – unless the relevant debt is payable to any other entity or entities within the group.
-In addition, the priority of payments pursuant to Section 556 of the act are not altered – with eligible employee creditors remaining entitled to at least equal what they would have been entitled to if the determination was not made (per Section 571(10) of the act).
+In addition, the priority of payments pursuant to Section 556 of the act is not altered – with eligible employee creditors remaining entitled to at least equal what they would have been entitled to if the determination was not made (per Section 571(10) of the act).

 A court can make a pooling order upon the application of a liquidator(s) of companies within a group that is being wound up pursuant to Section 579E of the act – with similar requirements and consequences to those noted above.